brianchase/mnt-dev/README.md

 Keep in mind that using `now` isn't always a good idea.
 The confirmation prompt names the device and its mount point.
-You may need that information to keep track of what you're doing.
+You may need that information to keep track of what's happening.

 ## Customizing